hossainsany/notAppleSite/README.md

 # Netflix Landing Page Recreation

-This project is a recreation of Apple's Home page using HTML, CSS, SASS, and JavaScript.
+This project is a recreation of Apple's Home page using HTML, CSS, SASS, JavaScript and Vite.
 It's made for portfolio purposes only.

 ### This project was developed using the following technologies:
 ```